Color Sensor#

 Color color name#

-The Color color name block returns the name of the color detected by the Color Sensor.
+The Color color name reporter block reports the name of the color detected by the Color Sensor as a String.

 Possible colors are: